DrC0okie/HEIG_CLD_Labo5/README.md

 6. The Kubernetes scheduler assigns the new Pod to a node, and the kubelet on that node starts the Pod.
 7. The new Pod starts, and the application becomes available again.

 > What happens when you delete the Redis Pod?

 Exactly the same as any other pod, except that the system might take a little more time to recreate the pod.

 > How long does it take for the system to react?

 The time it takes to recreate a Pod depends on multiple things.
 For example for the redis pod:

-1. **Image size**: Larger images take longer to pull from the registry.
-If the Redis image is larger than the api image, or if the Redis image is not already cached on the node where the new Pod is being scheduled, it will take longer to pull the image, which could explain the delay.
+1. **Image size**: Larger images take more time to be pulled from the registry.
+If the Redis image is larger than the API image, or if the Redis image is not already cached on the node where the new Pod is scheduled, it will take more time to pull the image, which could explain the delay.
-2. **Startup time**: Some applications take longer to start up than others.
-Redis, for example, may take some time to initialize its data structures, load data into memory, or perform other setup tasks.
+2. **Startup time**: Indeed, certain applications take longer to start up than others.
+Redis, for example, may require some time to initialize its data structures, load data into memory, or perform other setup tasks.
+This initialization process can contribute to the additional time it takes for the application to become fully available.
-3. **Pod scheduling**: Kubernetes scheduler might take some time to schedule the pod depending on the current load, resource requests and limits.
+3. **Pod scheduling**: The Kubernetes scheduler may take some time to schedule the pod based on the current workload, resource requests, and limits.
+It considers factors such as the current cluster load, resource requirements, and constraints before assigning a node to the pod.
+This scheduling process can introduce a delay as the scheduler evaluates the available resources and makes decisions to ensure optimal placement of the pod.
-4. **Persistent storage**: If the Redis Pod is configured with a Persistent Volume, the system might need additional time to detach the volume from the old Pod and attach it to the new Pod.
+4. **Persistent storage**: If the Redis pod is configured with a persistent volume, the system may require additional time to detach the volume from the old pod and attach it to the new pod.
+This process involves ensuring data integrity and proper synchronization between the volume and the pod.
+Consequently, it can contribute to the delay in the pod becoming fully available.

 > How can you change the number of instances temporarily to 3?